netlify/staticgen/source/making-of.md

 If we were building a dynamic site, we would be forced to come up with a very effective caching layer or have to run cron-jobs in the background keeping our low-latency datastore in synch with the Github API, since doing 50+ API request while rendering the page would be out of the question.

 With static site generation, things look completely different.
-Since we're just running the build a couple of times a day, there's absolutely no reason to worry about the latency of the API lookups, and we can happily use Github's API as our datastore for these lookups.
+Since we're just running the build a couple of times a day, there's absolutely no reason to worry about the latency of the API lookups, and we can happily use Github's API as our main datastore.

 There's an issue with the Github API, however.
 It doesn't give us any historical data, and we need this to draw our charts of stars, forks and issues or to indicate the traction of each static site generator.